stevef1uk/artificial_mind/docs/TOOL_METRICS_README.md

 # Tool Metrics and Logging System

-This document describes the comprehensive tool call logging and metrics system implemented for the AGI platform.
+This document describes the comprehensive tool call logging and metrics system implemented for the Artificial Mind platform.

 ## Overview